Federal Trademark Registrations (USPTO)

 Once the trademark application is filed, the USPTO reviews it, a process that can take around eight (8) months due to the volume of trademark applications they receive.
 If there are any issues with the trademark application, the USPTO examining attorney assigned to review the trademark application will send an office action detailing the legal problems.
 If an office action is issued by the USPTO examining attorney, the trademark applicant will have three (3) months to respond to all legal problems.

 If the examining attorney approves the trademark application, it then gets published in the Trademark Official Gazette (TOG), a weekly online publication.
-There is a 30-day window in which anyone who believes that the applied-for trademark could harm their business can file a formal opposition to the trademark application.
+There is a 30-day window in which anyone who believes that the applied-for trademark could harm their business can file a formal opposition to the trademark application with the Trademark Trial and Appeal Board (TTAB).
 If there’s no opposition, or if any opposition is unsuccessful, the USPTO will proceed to register the trademark.
 On average, the trademark registration process will take between 10-14 months.

 Upon successful registration, the USPTO will issue a certificate of registration.
-Note that to maintain your trademark, you’ll need to file specific maintenance documents at regular intervals, specifically between the 5th and 6th year, between the 9th and 10th year, and every 10 years thereafter.
+Note that to maintain your trademark, you’ll need to file specific maintenance documents with the USPTO at regular intervals, specifically between the 5th and 6th year, between the 9th and 10th year, and every 10 years thereafter.

 Keep in mind that trademark law can be complex and these steps might involve legal nuances, so it’s recommended to engage our attorneys to handle your trademark registration from start to finish.